Neoteroi/BlackSheep-Docs/docs/authorization.md

 BlackSheep implements a built-in authorization strategy for request handlers.
 This page describes:

-<div class="check-list"></div>
-* How to use the built-in authorization strategy.
+- [X] How to use the built-in authorization strategy.
-* How to apply authorization rules to request handlers.
+- [X] How to apply authorization rules to request handlers.

 It is recommended to read about [authentication](../authentication) before reading this page.